andela-technology/qualified-docs/content/reference/features/challenges/quiz/questions.md

 You can override this default by going into _Other Options_ and changing the **Maximum Number of Answer Selections**.

 ### Weighted Choices
 With weighted multiple choice questions, you can now use Qualified's Q&A challenges for more than ever before.
-They are now even better for automatically determining job fit via a questionnaire, improved aptitude quizzes, and even getting to know your candidate better.
+Our Q&A challenges support automatically determining job fit via a questionnaire, improved aptitude quizzes, and even getting to know your candidate better.

 Weighted multiple choice questions work exactly as normal multiple choice questions from the candidate's point-of-view, but now you can assign different values to each question.
 The total score for the questions can then be assigned anything you want, such as the sum of all correct answers, the highest correct answer, or any value in-between.